The N.C. Department of Adult Correction honored its top Community Supervision employees during an event at NC State’s McKimmon Center on Aug. 22.

 “You don’t make progress by standing on the sidelines, whimpering and complaining.
 You make progress by implementing ideas.”

 Congratulations to North Carolina's newest group of Probation/Parole Officers.
 The 18 officers from Class 2 completed their seven-week basic training at Samarcand Training Academy in Jackson Springs.
-Following remarks from Deputy Secretary for Community Supervision, Tracy K.
+Following remarks from Deputy Secretary for Community Supervision, Tracy K. Lee, the officers were awarded their badges and sworn in by Superior Court Judge James P. Hill.

 Congratulations to 37 Department of Adult Correction officers and staff.
 They were awarded Advanced Criminal Justice Certificates by the N.C.
 Criminal Justice Education and Training Standards Commission, during the board’s quarterly meeting.